dataprojectspks/R-projet-2-/README.md

 Credit card case study

-This book has the following sheets: • This book has the following sheets:
+This book has the following sheets:
 •	Customer Acquisition: Details of customers.
 •	Spend (Transaction data): Credit card spend for each customer
 •	Repayment: Credit card Payment done by customer